xpqz/documentation/dotnet-interface/docs/aplscript/creating-net-classes.md

 :EndNamespace
 ```

 This APLScript code defines a namespace called `APLClasses`.
 This simply acts as a container and is there to establish a .NET namespace of the same name within the resulting .NET assembly.
-Within `APLClasses` is defined a .NET class called `Primitives` whose base class is System.Object.
-This class has a single public method named `IndexGen`, which takes a parameter called `number` whose data type is Int32, and returns an array of Int32 as its result.
+Within `APLClasses` is defined a .NET class called `Primitives` whose base class is `System.Object`.
+This class has a single public method named `IndexGen`, which takes a parameter called `number` whose data type is `Int32`, and returns an array of `Int32` as its result.

-aplclasses6.apl is compiled to a .NET Assembly using the APLScript compiler with the /t:library  flag.
-For details, see the file aplclasses6\framework\build.bat.
+`aplclasses6.apl` is compiled to a .NET Assembly using the APLScript compiler with the `/t:library`  flag.
+For details, see the file `aplclasses6\framework\build.bat`.

-Using VS, open the solution file d:\aplclasses\aplclasses6\Framework\project.sln and view aplclasses6.dll.
+Using VS, open the solution file`d:\aplclasses\aplclasses6\Framework\project.sln` and view `aplclasses6.dll`.

 ![aplclasses6_1](../img/aplclasses6-1.png)

-This shows that aplclasses6.dll contains a .NET namespace called APLClasses, which in turn contains the Primitives class.
+This shows that `aplclasses6.dll` contains a .NET namespace called APLClasses, which in turn contains the Primitives class.
 Primitives has a single method named IndexGen() which takes a number (an int).

-Next, Display the c# program program.cs.
+Next, Display the c# program `program.cs`.
 This is the same program as in Example1.

 ![aplclasses6_2](../img/aplclasses6-2.png)